Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Coherent state description of lattice vibrations

 Since the vibrational normal modes are independent of one another, the entire lattice vibrations as a whole can be described with the product state of the coherent states $\ket{\alpha_{\mathbf{q}\lambda}}$ of the normal modes $\mathbf{q}\lambda$'s, a multimode coherent state

-as considered in Ref.~\cite{hellerkim}.
+as considered in Ref.~\cite{hellerkim}, where $\bm{\alpha}=(\dots,\alpha_{\mathbf{q}\lambda},\dots)$ is the collection of the complex numbers $\alpha_{\mathbf{q}\lambda}$ of the normal modes.
 A realistic lattice is coupled to an environment which is expressible employing thermal ensembles of coherent states~\cite{thermalcoherent, scully}.
-Therefore, we consider that each mode is in thermal equilibrium with a heat bath at temperature $T$, and the average number of quanta of corresponding coherent states follows the Bose-Einstein statistics, i.e.,
+Therefore, we consider that each mode is in thermal equilibrium with a heat bath at temperature $T$, and the average number of quanta of corresponding coherent states follows the Bose--Einstein statistics, i.e.,

-The amplitudes of the modes $\sim\abs{\alpha_{\mathbf{q}\lambda}}$ are determined by taking the thermal average value in Eq. \eqref{eq:BEoccup} for the average occupation in Eq. \eqref{eq:avenummode}:
+The amplitudes of the modes ${\sim}\abs{\alpha_{\mathbf{q}\lambda}}$ are determined by taking the thermal average value in Eq. \eqref{eq:BEoccup} for the average occupation in Eq. \eqref{eq:avenummode}:

 This approach of associating the thermal average value with the average occupation has been widely utilized as a natural pathway to thermalize a field, e.g., by Bardeen and Shockley for a classical field of lattice vibration~\cite{BS2}, and by Hanbury Brown and Twiss for a classical field of electromagnetic wave~\cite{HBT1}.